opentargets-archive/targetGenomeBrowser/README.md

 npm build-browser
 ````

-From npm
+From npm (not available yet!)
 ````
 npm install cttv.targetGenomeBrowser
 ````

 ## Usage

 `cttvGenomeBrowser` is based on [tnt.genome](https://github.com/emepyc/tnt.genome), a library for making minimal genome browsers and displaying genome annotation.
-Check the documentation of [tnt.genome](https://github.com/emepyc/tnt.genome) for more options.
+Check its documentation for more options.
-An example of usage is:
+Example of usage:

 ````javascript
 // Define an instance of tnt.genome